camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/resource-planning.md

 ### Snapshots

 The running state of the partition is captured periodically on the leader in a snapshot.
-By default, this period is every five minutes.
+By default, this period is every 15 minutes.
 This can be changed in the [configuration](../configuration/configuration.md).

 A snapshot is a projection of all events that represent the current running state of the processes running on the partition.
 It contains all active data, for example, deployed processes, active process instances, and not yet completed jobs.